 These two cards duke it out until the end when it comes to perks: both are non-annual fee cards, and while Barclaycard offers 2 miles per dollar for travel and dining purchases and 1 mile for all other purchases, Discover cuts the difference down the middle with a flat 1.5 miles per dollar for all purchases.

-The major difference between the two cards pertains to the intro offer: With the Discover it® card, all miles earned in your first year are doubled.
+The major difference between the two cards pertains to the intro offer: With Discover it® Miles, all miles earned in your first year are matched.
 So, Barclaycard’s intro offer of 20,000 miles starts to look meager if you’re able to accumulate just 15,000 (or more) miles in your first year with the Discover card.

 The Venture® Rewards Credit Card has an intro offer double the value of the Barclaycard — specifically, 40,000 mileage points (a roughly $400 value) for spending $3,000 in the first 3 months.
 The other big perk is that every $1 you spend gets you 2 mileage points, not just for dining and travel purchases.